by Layne Knoche, Landscape Designer

 “Sleep, Creep, Leap”

-We like to describe native plants’ first three years in gardens as the “Sleep, Creep, & Leap” years.
+Native plants’ first three years can be described as the “Sleep, Creep, & Leap” years.
 This first year of establishment, the garden may appear to be “sleepy,” as not much above the surface seems to be happening.
 Sure, there will be a lot of green and maybe even a few blooms here and there, but the real show will be happening underground.
 The 9,000 plants will be spreading out their roots, developing their methods of nutrient intake, drought tolerance, and fire resistance (no, we won’t be burning the garden since we’re in the middle of a university campus).
 These are the roots that will eventually help filter out the nearly 3,600 ft³ of stormwater the garden holds at capacity.

 The second year, you’ll start to see the garden plants filling in as they begin to “creep.”
 This is an important step in the design concept of the Red Oak Rain Garden.
 The garden was planted densely for aesthetic and maintenance purposes.
 The green carpet of varying textures, colors, and forms will set the stage for the not-too-distant floral show above.
 It will also help to shade out weeds that try to pop up in the garden.